 By using native plants in your pond, you're growing the plants found in British streams, ponds and waterways.
 These plants are typically better for aquatic wildlife because they have evolved together.
 Native pond plants are also far less likely to cause harm if they end up in the wild.
 Pond plants are extremely vigorous and some non-natives cause serious problems in the wild, out-competing native plants that provide food and habitats for wildlife.

-When you come to choose natives for your pond, ensure you have a good mix of oxygenating, floating and marginal plants, to provide greenery for all depths of water.
+When you come to choose natives for your pond, ensure you have a good mix of oxygenating, floating and marginal plants, to provide habitat and cover for all depths of water.
 Oxygenators grow mainly underwater, producing oxygen and absorbing impurities.
-Floating and emergent plants cover the water surface, providing shade below, and marginals are happiest at the edges of the pond, growing in shallow water or damp soil.
+Floating and emergent plants cover the water surface, providing shade below, and marginals thrive at the edges of the pond, growing in shallow water or damp soil.